 Exfoliating at home is an easy way to improve the skin’s texture, lessen brown pigment and bumps and give a noticeably smoother look.
 You can use an acid exfoliator like Triple Berry Smoothing Peel once a week, leaving it on for 10 minutes each time.
 If you happen to have a tube of a prescription retinoid at home, you can give yourself a more aggressive treatment by doing this DIY chemical peel.

 This well-researched, tried-and-true ingredient is a go-to for sun-damaged skin.
-I have all of my clients use Advanced Resurfacing Serum.
+I recommend Advanced Resurfacing Serum to all of myclients.
 When used regularly, it can dramatically improve the skin’s appearance.
 I have a long history of working with both retinoids (the prescription version) as well as non-prescription retinol.
 You can read all about it here, but trust me–this stuff works.

 Without a doubt, using topical antioxidants such as a serum vitamin C, can lessen brown pigmentation to create a more even-toned appearance.
 Vitamin C not only works to suppress melanin activity, but it can also prevent redness by keeping capillary walls strong.
 Finally, Vitamin C helps rebuild collagen, which is essential for damaged skin.